tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 Why you should care about computing and coding
 ----------------------------------------------

 Computers can be powerful allies.
-The are ideal for automating repetitive tasks.
+They are ideal for automating repetitive tasks.
 Furthermore, they can perform calculations and analysis that would be infeasible for the human brain alone.